Blog-Reference and Blog-Reference and Blog-Reference on Jun 19 adapted to context

 Related 'Equilirium' and 'If it isn’t macro-axiomatized, it isn’t economics'.
 For the inexorable Paradigm Shift from false microfoundations to true macrofoundations see cross-references Paradigm Shift.

 You quote Uneasy Money: “This property [equilibrium] is a consistency and coherence property that any model, regardless of its substantive predictions, ought to have.
 If a model lacks this property, there is something wrong with the model.”

-Because equilibrium is a NONENTITY it is exactly the other way round: every model that applies the concept of equilibrium (or disequilibrium) is A PRIORI FALSE.
-It is a gross methodological blunder to take equilibrium into the premises=axioms, see HC5 above, and then to establish and discuss the properties of general/intertemporal equilibrium.
-This blunder is known since antiquity as petitio principii.*
+Because equilibrium is a NONENTITY it is exactly the other way round: every model that applies the concept of equilibrium (or disequilibrium) is a priori FALSE.
+It is a gross methodological blunder to take equilibrium into the premises=axioms, see HC5 above, and then establish and discuss the properties of general/intertemporal equilibrium.
+This blunder is known since antiquity as petitio principii.#1

 The classical case is ancient Greek astronomy which started with the premise that planet orbits are circles (because everything in heaven is perfect and the circle is the perfect geometrical form).
 It turned out 1500+ years later that this premise is false but until then every theory/model that lacked the circle-property was rejected out of hand.
 In David Glasner’s words: “If a model lacks this [circle-] property, there is something wrong with the model.”
 It turns out, though, that there is something wrong with David Glasner.

 Because “there is something wrong” with all these folks, they have to be expelled from economics.
-Equilibrium economics is one of the worst scientific blunders of all times.
+Equilibrium economics is one of the worst scientific blunders of all time.

 #1 Petitio principii — economists’ biggest methodological mistake